Adapta-Projects/Adapta-Colorpack/README.md

 This version no have the Eta version!

+For users who do not use metacity WM, use the original Adapta window buttons, it was not possible to harmonize with the design of the metacity window buttons on gtk-3.0 and gtk-3.22!

 # Instalation

 Put all files in /usr/share/themes (my preference) or in a folder of your own!